MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/extension-guides/editor/editor.md

 [ITextViewSnapshot.GetTextDocumentAsync()](https://github.com/microsoft/VSExtensibility/tree/main/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Editor.md#gettextdocumentasync-method) opens a copy of the text document in the Visual Studio extension.
 Since extensions run in a separate process, all extension interactions are asynchronous, cooperative, and have some caveats:

+> [!CAUTION]
-- GetTextDocumentAsync() may fail if called on a really old `ITextDocument` because it may no longer be cached by the Visual Studio client, if the user has made many changes since it was created.
-For this reason, if you plan to store an ITextView to access its document later, and cannot tolerate failure, it may be a good idea to call GetTextDocumentAsync() immediately.
+> `GetTextDocumentAsync()` might fail if called on an old `ITextDocument`, because it may no longer be cached by the Visual Studio client, if the user has made many changes since it was created.
+For  this reason, if you plan to store an `ITextView` to access its document later, and can't tolerate failure, it may be a good idea to call `GetTextDocumentAsync()` immediately.
 Doing so fetches the text content for that version of the document into your extension, ensuring that a copy of that version is sent to your extension before it expires.

+> [!CAUTION]
-- GetTextDocumentAsync() or MutateAsync() may fail if the user closes the document.
+> `GetTextDocumentAsync()` or `MutateAsync()` might fail if the user closes the document.

 #### Concurrent execution